adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 ## Identifiers and their Semantics

-Emblems are issued for assets by protected parties and are backed by authorities.
+Emblems are issued for bearers by emblem issuers, which in turn are authorized by authorities.
-Both protected parties and authorities are *organizations*.
+Both emblem issuers and authorities are *organizations*.
-This section specifies how assets and organizations are identified.
+This section specifies how bearers and organizations are identified.

-### Asset Identifiers
+### Bearer Identifiers

-Assets that can be technically marked as protected are processes.
-In the following, we describe how such assets are identified.
-Assets are identified by *asset identifiers* (AIs).
+Bearers are identified by *bearer identifiers* (BIs).
-Asset identifiers closely resemble Uniform Resource Identifiers (URIs) as specified in {{!RFC3986}}.
+Bearer identifiers closely resemble Uniform Resource Identifiers (URIs) as specified in {{!RFC3986}}.
 However, to limit their scope, we do not follow the specification of URIs and instead define our own syntax.

 #### Syntax

-Asset identifiers point to an address and optionally port combination.
+Bearer identifiers point to an address and optionally port combination.
 They follow the syntax (`domain-name`, `IPv6` defined below):

 ~~~~
-asset-identifier = address [ ":" port ]
+bearer-identifier = address [ ":" port ]

 address = domain-name | "[" IPv6 "]"

 port = DIGIT+
 ~~~~

-These are examples of AIs:
+These are examples of BIs:

 * `*.example.com:443`
 * `[2606:2800:220:1:248:1893:25c8:1946]:21`
 * `[::FFFF:93.184.216.34]:22`

-AIs identify an address, and port combination.
+BIs identify an address, and port combination.
 There are two types of addresses.
 Domain names and IPv6 addresses.
 Note that IPv6 addresses also support IPv4 addresses through "IPv4-Mapped IPv6 Addresses" (cf. {{!RFC4291}}, [Section 2.5.5.2](https://www.rfc-editor.org/rfc/rfc4291.html#section-2.5.5.2)).